 I-Beam Shape Choices: I, S, W, M or H?

 When is an I-Beam not really an “I” Beam?
-While it’s common to use the generic term “I-Beam” for any beam with an I shape section, there are actually variations with different letter designations.
+While it is common to use the generic term “I-Beam” for any beam with an I shape section, there are actually variations with different letter designations.
 And, there are advantages for the various shapes in certain situations — which is why they exist.

 We started this discussion about beams of various types in the article “Beam Shapes To Build With“, but there is always more.
 This article goes into more detail for the I style beams.

-“I-Beam” Shape Differences
+I-Beam Shape Differences

-First off, I need to point out that beam nomenclature often depends on the country you’re in.
+First off, I need to point out that beam nomenclature often depends on the country you are in.
 The info here is typical USA standards.
 Second, I am not the beam guru, so I will not cover all the types or specifics.
 The focus here is general knowledge for DIY projects like trailers and gantry cranes.

 Classic I-Beam S ShapeThe classic standard (S) profile “I-Beam” shape has tapered flanges that are thick in the middle near the web, then thinner at the periphery.
 This variation in thickness we call the slope or taper.
 These beams also include a generous radius in the transition.